Roos-AID/ModbusRTU-ESP8266-webui/README.md

 The features of this ModbusRTU-ESP8266-webui firmware are:
 - Implementing the Modbus RTU protocol on the NodeMCU (ESP8266) to display in webUI and publish to MQTT
 - Registers and formats to be read can be configured in config file Modbusmap.cfg
-- Register values can be converted by a set factor in the config file for display in Webui (eg. read Wh and display kWh)
+- Register values can be converted by a set factor in the config file for display in Webui and MQTT (eg. read Wh and display kWh)
+- Warning : Conversion of int values are rounded to int when factor is applied
 - Dynamic MQ Autoconfigure for homeassistant based on registers defined in Modbusmap.cfg

 - Enable telnet listening (for debugging and some commands, enter h for help)